aidanzahodnik-dev/CS50-Problem-Set1/README.md

-# CS50-Problem-Set1
+# CS50-Problem-Set
-This is a program for the first problem set of CS50
+This is a program for the 0th problem set of CS50